NuNetwork/documentation/_kb/getting-started-with-nu.md

 You can buy NuBits and NuShares on exchanges and then send them to your wallet.

-*The exchange list is organized alphabetically and does not indicate a preference or endorsement by the Nu Community.
+*The exchange list is organized alphabetically and does not indicate a preference or endorsement by the Nu community.
 Cryptoasset trading involves special risks and may not be suitable for everyone.*

 {% include exchanges.html %}